nf-core/rnafusion/docs/usage.md

 SOLUTION: please contact STAR author at https://groups.google.com/forum/#!forum/rna-star
 ```

-As the error message suggest, it is a STAR-related error and your best luck in solving it will be the forum.
+As the error message suggests, it is a STAR-related error and your best luck in solving it will be the forum.

 ### Updating the pipeline